Female suicide bomber: Individual motivations

 There are different causes and reasons why female suicide bombers perform these deadly actions.
 For one, many cite personal feelings of sacrifice in conducting such missions.
-The missions become more successful to the public when they are framed as forms of sacrifice.
-Society would be "hard pressed to accept, that a female who offers her life in this context is seen as engaging in the most profound form of selflessness."
-Other research suggests that women resort to terrorism to "redeem their fallen reputations, such as being barren, divorced, defiled, unchaste, and so on."
+The missions become more esteemed to the public when they are framed as forms of sacrifice.
+Society would be "hard pressed to accept, that a female who offers her life in this context is seen as engaging in the most profound form of selflessness".
+Other research suggests that women resort to terrorism to "redeem their fallen reputations, such as being barren, divorced, defiled, unchaste, and so on".
 Struggling for the pursuit of freedom through the LTTE can be seen as a way in which women can redeem themselves.
 Tamil rape victims tend to be prohibited from marriage and childbearing.
 Conceptualizing female bombers as mothers allows suicide bombings to serve as offerings for women who cannot become mothers.

 In the literature on female suicide bombers, exploitation of women is a distinctive factor that separates them from male suicide bombers.
 Research has examined cases of women's exploitation by their own families, often for monetary compensation.